HiGuys120/DBot/README.md

 * !getCuteCatImage -> Shows cute cat
 * !getDogFacts -> Shows facts about dogs
 * !getCuteDogImage -> Shows cute dog
 * !getAdvice -> Gives you an advice
 * !makeMeLaugh -> Shows cool jokes
 * !coinFlip -> Does a coin flip
 * !ping -> returns pong
 * !reload <Command Name> -> Reloads command code

 ## Roadmap
 * !startTrivia -> Starts a trivia game
+* !get10MostImplicatedTwitterUser -> Tells you who are the 10 most implicated twitter users to a certain topic
+* !getTermFrequency <Concept> -> Returns the most frequent twitter users
+* !doSentimentAnalysis <Concept> -> Does a sentiment analysis (and shows most retweeted tweets)
+* !wordRelationships <Concept> -> Finds out which words are most related to one another
+* !doTopicModelling <Concept> -> Finds out what are the topics related to a concept
+* !replaceInText <Text to be replaced> <Text to replace> | <Text> -> Replaces a certain expression in a text